 - 2.1 The decision of whether to repair or replace a faulty component is at Rheem's sole discretion. - 2.2 If you require a call out and we find that the fault is not covered by the Rheem warranty, you are responsible for our standard call out charge.
 If you wish to have the relevant component repaired or replaced by Rheem, that service will be at your cost. - 2.3 Where a failed component or cylinder is replaced under this warranty, the balance of the original warranty period will remain effective.
 The replacement does not carry a new Rheem warranty. - 2.4 Where the water heater is installed outside the boundaries of a metropolitan area as defined by Rheem or further than 25 km from either a regional Rheem branch office or an Accredited Rheem Service Agent's office, the cost of transport, insurance and travelling between the nearest branch office or Rheem Accredited Service Agent's office and the installed site shall be the owner's responsibility. - 2.5 Where the water heater is installed in a position that does not allow safe or ready access, the cost of that access, including the cost of additional materials handling and/or safety equipment, shall be the owner's responsibility.
-In other words, the cost of dismantling or removing cupboards, doors or walls and the cost of any special equipment to bring the water heater to floor or ground level or to a serviceable position is not covered by this warranty. - 2.6 This warranty only applies to the original and genuine Rheem water heater in its original installed location and any genuine Rheem replacement parts. - 2.7 The Rheem warranty does not cover faults that are a result of: - a) Accidental damage to the water heater or any component (for example: (i) Acts of God such as floods, storms, fires, lightning strikes and the like; and (ii) third party acts or omissions). - b) Misuse or abnormal use of the water heater. - c) Installation not in accordance with the Owner's Guide and Installation Instructions or with relevant statutory and local requirements in the State or Territory in which the water heater is installed. - d) Connection at any time to a water supply that does not comply with the water supply guidelines as outlined in the Owner's Guide and Installation Instructions.
+In other words, the cost of dismantling or removing cupboards, doors or walls and the cost of any special equipment to bring the water heater to floor or ground level or to a serviceable position is not covered by this warranty. - 2.6 This warranty only applies to the original and genuine Rheem water heater in its original installed location and any genuine Rheem replacement parts. - 2.7 The Rheem warranty does not cover faults that are a result of: - a) Accidental damage to the water heater or any component (for example: (i) Acts of God such as floods, storms, fires, lightning strikes and the like; and (ii) third party acts or omissions). - b) Misuse or abnormal use of the water heater. - c) Installation not in accordance with the Owner's Guide and Installation Instructions or with relevant statutory and local requirements in the State or Territory in which the water heater is installed. - d) Connection at any time to a water supply that does not comply with the water supply guidelines as outlined in the Owner's Guide and Installation Instructions. - e) Repairs, attempts to repair or modifications to the water heater by a person other than Rheem Service or a Rheem Accredited Service Agent.

-RHEEM SOLAR HILINE WATER HEATER WARRANTY - AUSTRALIA ONLY -
+RHEEM PREMIER HILINE SOLAR WATER HEATER WARRANTY - AUSTRALIA ONLY -

-SOLAR HILINE WATER HEATER MODELS 52D180, 52D300
+PREMIER HILINE SOLAR WATER HEATER MODELS 52C180, 52C300